 The internal matter pushes out towards the cell walls, leaving a gas-filled void in the center.
 This means that the beans expand in volume as they decline in mass.
 Much of the gas build-up is carbon dioxide that will be released after the roast.

 Roasting also increases porosity, making the beans less dense and much more soluble.

 A very lightly roasted coffee bean remains very hard.
-If you have every tried to hand grind lightly roasted coffee you will know this.
-You can barely turn the crank, its like grinding rocks.
-It is very difficult to extract enough without the coffee being sour and under extracted.
-All your tools and parameters need to be dialled up to the max.
+If you have ever tried to hand grind lightly roasted coffee you will know this.
+You can barely turn the crank, it’s like grinding rocks.
+It is very difficult to extract enough without the coffee being sour and under-extracted.
+All your tools and parameters need to be dialed up to the max.

 On the other hand, a very darkly roasted coffee bean has become very brittle, you can easily crush it with your fingertips.
-It is very easy to over extract and end up with bitter coffee, you need all your tools dialled right down.
+It is very easy to over-extract and end up with bitter coffee, you need all your tools dialed right down.

 What is Density?

 Volume/weight=density.
 You weigh 100mls of your roasted coffee beans in a good quality (+/-0.5ml) Graduated cylinder with good scales (+/-0.1g).
 The Acaia Pyxis are awesome because they are accurate to 0.01gms and have a very fast refresh rate or Acaia Lunar.
 But there is a good range to suit every budget, such as TIMEMORE Coffee Scale Black Mirror Basic Plus 2021.